PE and Sports Premium

 - There is no school uniform for swimming but pupils are asked to wear sensible costumes (not bikinis) and trunks.
-Swimming hats are compulsory for children with long hair.
+Swimming hats are compulsory for all children.
 Swimming kits should be taken home after each lesson.

 The government is continuing to support schools with extra funding.
 The key aims of this funding is to increase sport provision for children and improve the quality of the service they receive.

-PE and school sport play an important part in the life of Queenswell Junior School.
+PE and school sport play an important part in the life of Queenswell.
 We believe that it plays a key part in the development of our children.